emvollmer/TUFSeg/README.md

 ├── pyproject.toml          ---> configuration file for python project and installation ├── requirements-test.txt   ---> requirements file for testing
 ├── requirements.txt        ---> requirements file for library installation
-├── resources
+├── tufseg
-│   ├── alignment           ---> resources used in raw image registration for alignment │   └── calibration         ---> resources used in raw image registration for camera calibration ├── src/tufseg
 │   ├── __init__.py
+│   ├── resources
+│   │   ├── alignment           ---> resources used in raw image registration for alignment
+│   │   └── calibration         ---> resources used in raw image registration for camera calibration │   └── scripts
+│       ├── __init__.py
 │       ├── configuration.py    ---> configuration used across setup and segm_models
-│   ├── registration        ---> optional scripts for merging raw RGB and thermal imagery into RGBTs │   ├── segm_models         ---> required scripts for training, evaluating, and inferring with segmentation model(s) │   └── setup               ---> required scripts for RGBT processing for model training ├── tests
+│       ├── registration        ---> optional scripts for merging raw RGB and thermal imagery into RGBTs │       ├── segm_models         ---> required scripts for training, evaluating, and inferring with segmentation model(s) │       └── setup		---> required scripts for RGBT processing for model training ├── tests		   ---> pytest tests
-└── tox.ini
+└── tox.ini		   ---> configuration file for tox tests
 ```

 ## License